Installing the Basic Threat Intel App

 For more about exploring this data, see Basic Threat Intel App.

-You have now configured the Basic Threat Intel app and ready to use this data in Observe.
+You have now configured the Basic Threat Intel app and can use this data in Observe.